sanjukj36/Avodha-Shopping/README.md

 Begin by clicking on the "hamburger menu" icon in the navigation bar.
 There, you can see some options.
 ![hu](https://user-images.githubusercontent.com/85171419/219709867-115052e0-3eb8-464c-8c60-1459dfe94f65.png)

-"Home" from any page you can quickly return to the home page same fetcher as clicking the "Avodha Shopping" logo.
+"Home" from any page you can quickly return to the home page same feature as clicking the "Avodha Shopping" logo.

-"Food Items" same feacher as home page,quickly return to food items from any page.
+"Food Items" same feature as home page,quickly return to food items from any page.

 Similarly, you can quickly return to the cart page by clicking "Cart".